department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/assisted-living-and-home-health-care.md

 #### What if I have a family caregiver, but they need support to help care for me at home?

 You may be able to get a service called respite care as part of your VA health care benefits.
-This service pays for a person to come into your home—or for you to go to a program outside your home—while your family caregiver takes a break.
-[Learn more about respite care](https://www.va.gov/GERIATRICS/Guide/LongTermCare/Respite_Care.asp#).
+This service pays for a person to come into your home—or for you to go to a program outside your home—while your family caregiver takes a break. <a href="https://www.va.gov/GERIATRICS/Guide/LongTermCare/Respite_Care.asp#"><span class="usa-sr-only">This will open a new website.</span>Learn more about respite care</a>.

 Other services for home health care (like adult day health care or skilled health aide services) listed above can also help to support caregivers.